tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-store-data-sql-server.md

 ## <a name="create-the-sql-database"></a>Az SQL-adatbázis létrehozása

 Ha alkalmazza az üzembehelyezési jegyzékfájlt az eszközön, akkor három futó modulja lesz.
-A SimulatedTemperatureSensor modul szimulált környezeti adatgyűjtést hoz létre.
+The SimulatedTemperatureSensor module generates simulated environment data.
 Az sqlFunction modul az adatbázis számára megfelelő formátumba konvertálja az adatokat.
 Ez a szakasz az SQL-adatbázis beállítását mutatja be a hőmérsékletadatok mentéséhez.

-Futtassa az alábbi parancsokat az IoT Edge-eszközön.
-Ezek a parancsok csatlakoznak az eszközön futó **SQL** -modulhoz, és létrehoznak egy adatbázist és egy táblázatot, amely az elküldött hőmérsékleti adatait fogja tárolni.
+Run the following commands on your IoT Edge device.
+These commands connect to the **sql** module running on your device and create a database and table to hold the temperature data being sent to it.

-1. A parancssori eszköz az IoT Edge-eszközön csatlakozzon az adatbázishoz.
+1. In a command-line tool on your IoT Edge device, connect to your database.
       ```bash
       sudo docker exec -it sql bash
       ```